george-hawkins/project-graveyard/fon8/README.md

 I've no idea what is on the CD (and don't remember if it was even anything useful).
 20 years later, it's no longer readable.

 The M20 terminal has a rather odd power connection - it has two RJ11 sockets (one for audio - it could handle audio as well as SMSs) and one for power.
 I guess it was intended to be powered like a classic fixed line handset.
-Hence the PCB with the huge capicitors - it takes what looks like a 3.5x1.3mm barrel jack from a power adapter on one side and provides a powered RJ11 socket on the other.
+Hence the PCB with the huge capicitor - it takes what looks like a 3.5x1.3mm barrel jack from a power adapter on one side and provides a powered RJ11 socket on the other.